 Instructions

-- In a large bowl, stir together pudding mix and the entire can of crushed pineapple.
+- In a large bowl, stir together 3.4 ounce box instant vanilla pudding mix and 20 ounce can crushed pineapple (do not drain).

 - Cover bowl with plastic wrap.